AJChapman/acthpa-website/site/events/bright2020.md

 It was an even tougher course set by the task committee, with only 27 pilots making end-of-speed.
 Judging by the results it looks as if the Australian national team were flying as a team, with Gareth Carter, Kari Ellis and Felipe Rezende finishing less than a minute behind Peter Slade.

-The Canberra pilots' results were
+The Canberra pilots' results were:

 - Kari Ellis in equal 3rd in a time of 2:33:29, now in 2nd overall,
 - Rafael Esquillaro in 26th at 65.65km, now 32nd overall,